openseattle/clearviction-v1/pull_request_template.md

 - _[Replace with link]_

 ### Type of change
+_Please delete any options that are not relevant_

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)